afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w4-notes.md

 <img src="./resources/w4/img/l1-obj-det-ex7.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- Computing this average produces an AP of 0.75 for a car detector.
+- Computing this average produces an $AP$ of $0.75$ for a car detector.
 - The value of the average precision of the detector can be thought of as an average of performance over all score thresholds allowing objective comparison of the performance of detectors without having to consider the exact score threshold that generated those detections.

 **Summary**